JMaynor/Dolores/README.md

 ### Text

 Module for text generation.
-Currently using chatterbot, but intent is to move to an LLM.
-Should be able to choose between something the user is hosting or commercially available alternatives such as ChatGPT.
+Currently using chatGPT, but intent is to move to add ability to use self-hosted LLM.
+Should be able to choose between something the user is hosting or commercially available alternatives.
 Also handles simple randomized snarky replies.